-Do not operate mower without air filter or pre-cleaner as serious engine damage can occur.
+Do not operate the mower without an air filter or pre-cleaner as serious engine damage can occur.

 Do not try to clean paper filter.
 Replace with a new one.

 How to Replace

 Replacing a lawn mower's air filter is not at all difficult and you can do it in your own garage.